 Praise for Cry Innocent

 A must see for everyone, Cry Innocent is the longest continuously-running show north of Boston.
 Featured on Discovery Channel, the Travel Channel, A&E, Nickelodeon, TLC, NPR, BBC, CNN and MTV.
-Cry Innocent: the People versus Bridget Bishop was commissioned by Norman Jones, professor of theatre and was written by Mark Stevick, professor of English.
-The 2006 production is under the direction of Dawn Sarrouf.
+Cry Innocent: the People versus Bridget Bishop was commissioned by Norman Jones, professor of theatre, and was written by Mark Stevick, associate professor of English.

 Cry Innocent is performed at Salem's Old Town Hall, 32 Derby Square.
 We are accessible from the Essex Pedestrian Walkway and from Front Street.